 Temptarget4= 95 C: when the alternator exceeds 95 degrees Celsius, BMS4S will regulate down charging current and keep the temperature around 95.
 However, the temperature is a slow feedback on how much power the alternator generates, so the temperature will fluctuate a bit around the set value.
-Therefore, it is important to set a max-value (Temphi5) where charging will pause if the regulation is too slow.
+Therefore, it is important to set a max-value (Temphi5) where charging will pause completely if the regulation is too slow.
 This regulation will only work if your alternator has a voltage sense cable, and you have installed a temperature sensor on the alternator.
+Affects Gvolt output port.

 Temphi5= 100 C: when the alternator temperature exceeds 100 degrees Celsius, all charging will pause.
 This will only work if you have installed a temperature sensor on the alternator.
+Affects the Gvolt and Charge OFF output ports.

 Tempres6= 90 C: when the alternator temperature has come down to 90 degrees Celsius, charging will resume if it has been paused.
+Affects Charge OFF (and All OFF if WorkMode 1024 is enabled).

 Limit-step1= 40: Regulation is performed by a PID-regulator (with the integration disabled since it is of no interest).
 This is the delay time between adjustment-calculations in seconds.
 It takes some time before an adjustment of current influences the temperature, so too short interval will always generate oscillations, and too long interval will make reaction slow.
+If you have mounted the sensor directly against the stator the delay is normally not that long, then 11=10 often works well.